2011 World Archery Championships – Men's team compound

-The women's team compound competition at the 2011 World Archery Championships took place on 4–9 July 2011 in Torino, Italy.
+The women's team compound competition at the 2011 World Archery Championships took place on 4–9 July 2011 in Turin, Italy.
 A number of teams of three archers competed in the qualification round on 4 July; the top 16 teams qualified for the knockout tournament on 6 July, with the semi-finals and finals on 9 July.

 Top seeds United States won the competition, defeating Denmark in the final and setting a world record 239 against France in the quarterfinal.

 Seeds

 Seedings were based on the combined total of the team members' qualification scores in the individual ranking rounds.
 The top 16 teams were assigned places in the draw depending on their overall ranking.